futtta/ao_critcss_aas/README.md

 inc/core.php:61:  // NOTE: implements section 4, id 1.1 of the specs (for types)
 inc/core.php:81:  // NOTE: implements section 4, id 1.2 of the specs
-inc/cron.php:3:// NOTE: implements section 4 of the specs inc/cron.php:43:    // NOTE: implements section 4, id 3.1 of the specs
+inc/cron.php:3:// NOTE: implements section 4 of the specs inc/cron.php:42:    // NOTE: implements section 4, id 3.1 of the specs
+inc/cron.php:93:    // NOTE: implements section 4, id 3.2 of the specs
-inc/cron.php:148:      // NOTE: implements section 4, id 3.2.1 of the specs
+inc/cron.php:183:    // NOTE: implements section 4, id 3.2.1 of the specs
-inc/cron.php:160:    // NOTE: implements section 4, id 3.2 of the specs
+inc/cron.php:421:// NOTE: implements section 4, id 3.2.1 of the specs
 ```

 ### Out of Scope Items